Design note 4 - what do we mean?

 Schools may need to seek further advice if they are concerned parents/carers are not addressing online safety.

-We are aware there are many children and young adults who struggle to identify harmful online challenges and online hoaxes.
+9.2 We are aware many children and young adults struggle to identify harmful content and challenges online.
+Incidents which affect the wellbeing and safeguarding of our students include:

 Definition: